mhejle/geh-charges/docs/ADR-0003 Charges - Event handling in domain.md

 * Bad: Model changes require potentially more complex migrations of data
 * Consequence: Data is owned by whichever model we use, for example in the SQL server

-### Option 2 - Event sourcing, by use of Service Bus rentention
+### Option 2 - Event sourcing, by use of Service Bus retention

 In this option, we aim to use Event Sourcing.
 This means that we let the events determine the state of our system.
 In addition, we aim to save the events in the Service Bus itself.

 * Good: Promotes low coupling